tulika-99/DS_Algorithms/Trees/Max Height Tree/README.md

     3. Calculate maximum height among left and right subtree and add + 1 to it (count the current node)
     4. Return the calculated maximum height from Step 3.

 ![](maxHeight.png)

+In the above diagram,
+- values at each node defines number of a node
+- text besides each node explaines maximum heights returned by left and right subtrees in the form of L and H characters respectively.
+- Ret defines value returned by the node when recursive function called onto that node

+The maximum height in terms of the nodes is **4** in the above tree.

+To run the above code you need to follow follwing steps
+1. `g++ maxHeightC++.cpp -o maxHeight`
+2. `./maxHeight`